kirkwoodwest/Bitwig-API-Utils/README.md

 ## ClipFileData
 Similar functionality as Clip Data.
 But no longer uses note data as its storage.
 Data is stored to a file and then able to be recalled via clip name.
 The file is plain text and can be edited later if deemed useful.

+# Support
+If you want some help getting these working, have questions or feature suggestions reach out on the [kvr - bitwig controller scripting forum]( https://www.kvraudio.com/forum/viewforum.php?f=268).
+Always great to connect to fellow nerds.